kylechui/latex/CS 32/Sources.md

 These are my personal notes from my CS 32 class at UCLA, and are based on [Carey Nachenberg's lecture slides](http://careynachenberg.weebly.com/cs-slides.html).
-These are mainly meant for review purposes, and not to actually learn the content.
+These are mainly meant for review purposes, and should probably not be used to actually *learn* the content.